 "Now they charge an extra thousand Rubles if you have more than 20 kilos.
 They don't take credit cards at the gate, and I only have 500 in cash.
 Could you please help me out?
 It's just 500 Rubles ($9).
 This is my cell phone number and my email address.
 Please let me pay you back", he says and gives you a fake business card.

 He also asks for your email or phone number, to look more convincing.
 However, the phone number and the email address he gives you are not his.

 If you believe he is genuine, here is what to do: when he hands you his business card ask him to show you his ID as well.
 No shame.

 This practice is one of the most notorious travel scams out there.
-Criminals create amazing-looking websites for “new” travel agencies offering fantastic last-minute deals for the 2018 FIFA World Cup in Russia.
-Wouldn’t you like to brag to your friends that you went to the Moscow for only $600 or 300 Euro?
+Criminals create amazing-looking websites for "new" travel agencies offering fantastic last-minute deals for Russia.
+Wouldn't you like to brag to your friends that you went to the Moscow for only $340 or 180 Euro?

 Scammers use pictures stolen from the Internet to promote their 'company' and create fake travel agencies for a month at a time, get hundreds of eager tourists who pay on the spot, and then close down the "business".